swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Heterogenous Collections

-Such use cases that involve dynamicity can be heterogenous collections.
-That is, collections that need to take any type conforming to a given set of constraints involve, by their nature, some sort of existential type.
-For example:
+Heterogeneous collections inherently involve some sort of dynamicity; for example, consider this `User` protocol:

 ```swift
 protocol User {